rabiibouhestine/Rawg/README.md

 Rawg is an R package which provides access to the RAWG.io API.
 Complete functionality of the API is supported.

+A small shiny app to demonstrate what can be achieved using the package Rawg can be found [here](https://rabiibouhestine.shinyapps.io/rawg-demo/).

 ## Installation

 ### Github